sardorweyx1/app-final/README.md

 2. The system should expose REST APIs to perform the following operations:

 -	CUD operations (what_is_CRUD) for News and Comment.
 If new tags and authors are passed during creation/modification – they should be created in the DB

+-	Get News:

+o	get all

+o	by Id

+o	search (all params are optional and can be used in conjunction):